 If the device in question is a motor, and the problem isn't solved by

-adding a diode and a capacitor,

-there's one more thing you can try: inductors, also known as chokes.
+adding a diode and a capacitor, there's one more thing you can try: an

-voltage changes, whereas inductors act as electric current filters,
+inductors act as electric current filters, smoothing out sudden

-smoothing out sudden changes in current levels.
-Motors can sometimes
+changes in current flow.
+Motors can sometimes benefit from the

 for parts selection